-And in just what sense can this "horizontal parallelism" be said to be "horizontal"? ■

-Inman was working with protocol stacks, which are normally depicted vertically, with the application on top and the hardware interconnect on the bottom.
+And in just what sense can this "horizontal parallelism" be said to be "horizontal"? ■ normally depicted vertically, with the application on top and the hardware interconnect on the bottom.
 Data flows up and down this stack.
 "Horizontal parallelism" processes packets from different network connections in parallel, while "vertical parallelism" handles different protocol-processing steps for a given packet in parallel.